Kücükdeveci v Swedex GmbH & Co KG: Judgment

 The European Court of Justice (Grand Chamber) held that the legislation was contrary to the Employment Equality Framework Directive 2000/78/EC, but also following Mangold v Helm a general principle of equality which permeates all of EU law, to which the Directive merely gave expression.
 This is more so because the Charter of Fundamental Rights article 21(1) says the same and that has the same legal value as the treaties under TEU art 6(1).
 Accordingly, in paragraphs [23]-[31], it was held that the legislation in BGB §622 was discriminatory.
 There was not a sufficient objective justification for the measure, because although the German government's professed aim of wishing to bolster youth employment was legitimate, its measure was disproportionate.

 In paragraphs [44]-[56] the ECJ further held that national courts have a duty to disapply any provision of national legislation contrary to the principle of equal treatment.
 They should not be compelled to make a reference to the ECJ first.
-One should note that the EU law can only be applied when there is a cross-border issue.
+The EU law can only be applied when there is a cross-border issue.